-The List of Journey Albums in Order of Release
+All 15 Journey Albums in Order of Release Date

 How many albums does Journey have?

-The discography of American rock band Journey has released 15 studio albums, five live albums, 11 compilation albums, and 51 singles.
+Journey has released 15 studio albums, one soundtrack album, five live albums, 11 compilation albums, and 52 singles since 1975.

-All Journey Albums in Order: Check Out The List of Journey Albums in Order of Release Here!
+The List of Journey Albums in Order of Release Date

 1. Journey — April 1, 1975